CITY PULSE: The System of Objects

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-The Sanat Initiative is hosting Minaa Mohsin’s solo art exhibition titled ‘The System of Objects’ from November 27 to December 6.
+The Sanat Initiative is hosting Minaa Mohsin’s solo art exhibition titled ‘The System of Objects’ until December 6.
 Call 0300-8208108 for more information.

 The Cubist Legend of Asia